akostrik/stage_telegram_python/README.md

 ## Why an application like this

 ## The methodology
 The metodogy applicated was close to the [agile practices](https://en.wikipedia.org/wiki/Agile_software_development) which include requirements discovery and solutions improvement through self-organizing and cross-functional teams with the users, except that, the projet being a litle one, both the developpers team and the users were represented by myself only.

-The approach to development possessed the Scrum principes like:
+The approach to development followed the Scrum principes like:
 - to break work into goals to be completed within time-boxed iterations, called sprints;
 - bringing decision-making authority to an operational level;
 - continuous feedback and flexibility;